Consistency, availability, and performance tradeoffs

 Distributed databases that rely on replication for high availability, low latency, or both must make tradeoffs.
 The tradeoffs are between read consistency vs. availability, latency, and throughput.

 Azure Cosmos DB approaches data consistency as a spectrum of choices.
 This approach includes more options than the two extremes of strong and eventual consistency.
-You can choose from five well-defined models on the consistency spectrum.
-From strongest to weakest, the models are:
+You can choose from five well-defined levels on the consistency spectrum.
+From strongest to weakest, the levels are:

 - Bounded staleness